ibm-cloud-docs/key-protect/import-root-keys.md

         <td>
           <p>
             A human-readable alias for easy identification of your key.
-Length must be within 2 - 90 characters.
+Length must be within 2 - 90 characters (inclusive).
           </p>
           <p>
             To protect your privacy, ensure that the key name does not contain